yanghengtang/tp/docs/UserGuide.md

 ### Listing all appointments, or by patient or doctor NRIC : `list_a`

-Allows you to either display all the appointments in the system, or the list of appointments a specified patient/doctor has in the system.
+Allows you to either display all the appointments in the system, or the list of appointments of a specified patient/doctor has in the system.

 **Format**: `list_a [pic\PATIENT_NRIC] [dic\DOCTOR_NRIC]`